kogakure/website-hugo-kogakure.de/README.md

-# website-hugo-kogakure.de
-Relaunch of kogakure.de with Hugo
+# Relaunch of kogakure.de with Hugo